Djdefrag/RealScaler/README.md

 ## How is made. 🛠

-ReSR.Scaler is completely written in Python, from backend to frontend.
+ReSRScaler is completely written in Python, from backend to frontend.
 External packages are:
 - [ ] AI  -> Pytorch-directml
 - [ ] GUI -> Tkinter / Tkdnd / Sv_ttk
 - [ ] Image/video -> OpenCV / Moviepy